+1. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+2. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+3. Client:

+Building:

+Phone:

+Contact Name:

+Dollar Amount:

+PART 8 BID FORM ADDITION

-In accordance with the Illinois Procurement Code, the Bidder certifies that the work to be performed by it and/or its subcontractors shall, at the time of such bid opening and at the time of the performance of work pursuant to the terms of this Contract, shall have participated in the approved apprenticeship and training programs as provided for above.
-The bidder shall list, in the space below, the official name of the program sponsor holding the certificate of registration or all types of work or crafts in which the bidder is a participant and that will be performed by the bidder and its sub-contractor's employees.
-Work that will be sub-contracted shall be indicated to be subcontracted work as provided for herein.
-Failure to list required information may result in disqualification of bid.
+In accordato be perference and at the shall have provided frograms in which the sub-contrate be sub-contrated. ceship and Training Certification ance with the Illinois Procurement Code, the Bidder certifies that the wood ormed by it and/or its subcontractors shall, at the time of such bid opening time of the performance of work pursuant to the terms of this Contract participated in the approved apprenticeship and training programs for above.
+The bidder shall list, in the space below, the official name of the ponsor holding the certificate of registration or all types of work or cracticle bidder is a participant and that will be performed by the bidder and actor's employees.
+Work that will be sub-contracted shall be indicated tracted work as provided for herein.
+Failure to list required information disqualification of bid. ng ct, as he fts its